 About Middle & Elementary School Nationals

-The 2025 International Academic Competitions Middle & Elementary School National Championships will take place from May 22-26, 2025 at the Hyatt Regency Orlando.
-The National Geography Bowl Middle & Elementary School National Championships will take place online on Saturday, May 17, 2025.
+The 2026 International Academic Competitions Middle & Elementary School National Championships will take place from May 21-25, 2026 at the Hyatt Regency Orlando.
+The National Geography Bowl (May 16), National Humanities Bee (May 17-18), and National Biology Bee (May 17 & 19) are held online.
+Registration details will be available be available at a later date.

 Official Host Hotels